azureyau/bidding/README.md

 ## release notes

 ### Nov 16,2024:
-  - new: log in feature
+  - new feature: log in feature
-  - revise: add bidding button avaliable only after logged in
+  - revised feature: add bidding button avaliable only after logged in
-  - revise: editing bidding button avaliable only after logged in
+  - revised feature: editing bidding button avaliable only after logged in

 ### Nov 15, 2024:
-  - new: add bidding button
+  - new feature: add bidding button
-  - new: revise bidding button
+  - new feature: revise bidding button
   - object structure of bidding revised

 ## technology used: API + next.js